camrdale/wordle-bot/README.md

 in hard mode.
 But it also makes the problem more tractable, as the number of possibilities that can be guessed on subsequent guesses is much smaller.

+One interesting note is that the best starting word found by using some methods (like entropy-based ones), SOARE, is not a good guess to guarantee the finding of all words in 6 or less guesses when Hard Mode is enabled.
+This guess can result in a pattern of green for the S, R and E, and yellow for the O. The remaining words after this guess and pattern are: STORE, SWORE, SCORE, SPORE, SHORE, SNORE.
+So there's no way to guearantee finding the solution, as each subeqeuent guess can only eliminate one word from the possible solutions.

 ### Possible Solutions

 The original Wordle contained a list of 2,315 possible solutions, in addition to